Cheapest car insurance in Vermont for a bad driving record

 Cheapest car insurance after an accident in Vermont

-State Farm has the lowest rates after an accident at $1,302.
-Nationwide also has affordable rates at $1,385.
+State Farm and Nationwide have the lowest car insurance rates after an accident at $1,302 and $1,385, respectively.

 Drivers with accidents on their record typically pay higher insurance rates than those with a clean record.
 While car insurance rates may increase after one accident, multiple accidents can increase rates even more.